Microsoft, AMD bet big on confidential Cloud computing

-San Francisco, March 16 (IANS) Microsoft has announced to extend its confidential computing options available to Azure Cloud customers in partnership with chip-maker AMD.
+San Francisco: Microsoft has announced to extend its confidential computing options available to Azure Cloud customers in partnership with chip-maker AMD.

 The company said it will be the first major cloud provider to offer confidential virtual machines on the new AMD ‘EPYC 7003' series processors.